Step by Step Tutorial

 Last updated

 The tutorial section is designed to walk you through creating a TEA Project TApp that run as decentralized full compute-capable dApps.
 Developing a TApp is very similar to developing a typical web2 application.
 Even though TApps are "web3, you don't need to learn smart contracts or understand distributed systems.
 But there are still many differences with web2 apps and this tutorial is here to help you overcome these challenges.
-For more information on what skills are required to complete this tutorial as well as the proficiency required to be a TApp developer, read more in dev prerequisites.
+For more information on what skills are required to complete this tutorial as well as the proficiency required to be a TApp developer, read more in .

 During this tutorial, we'll build a simple TApplication step by step by cloning from a boilerplate repo called tutorial-v1 and testing locally using the dev-runner repo.
 The app you'll build looks just like a typical "todo list" example you might've seen elsewhere in various web framework tutorials but we have a bit of an improvement.
 The worker who completes a task will get paid by the owner who created the task.